 The ESG and sustainability indicator scores are calculated as per HSBC Asset Management's proprietary methodology and third party ESG data providers.
-Consideration of individual PAIs (indicated in the table below by their preceding number) can be identified from the sub-fund having a lower score than the Reference Benchmark.
 The data used in the calculation of PAI values are sourced from data vendors.
 They can be based on company disclosures, or estimated by the data vendors in the absence of company reports.
 Please note that it is not always possible to guarantee the accuracy, timeliness or completeness of data provided by third-party vendors.

-The Reference Benchmark for the sub-fund was used to measure the sub-fund's ESG rating, calculated as a weighted average of the ESG ratings given to the issuers of the sub-fund's investments relative to the weighted average of the constituents of the Reference Benchmark, but was not designated for the purpose of attaining the environmental or social characteristics of the sub-fund.
+The Reference Benchmark for the sub-fund was used to measure the sub-fund's ESG rating, calculated as a weighted average of the ESG ratings given to the issuers of the sub-fund's investments relative to the weighted average of the constituents of the Reference Benchmark, but had not been designated for the purpose of attaining the environmental or social characteristics of the sub-fund.